-Groups encounter tribal traditions at attractions across the state
+In Oklahoma, groups can encounter tribal traditions and attractions celebrating Native American heritage across the state

 Once known as Indian Territory, Oklahoma is still home to more American Indian tribes than any other state.
 Thirty-nine tribal headquarters and members of at least 67 tribes make their home within the state’s borders.
 Oklahoma license plates bear the words “Native America,” and you’ll see many plates with “Cherokee Nation,” “Muscogee Nation” and other tribal designations.

-At Oklahoma City’s Red Earth Festival, the largest powwow in the world, members of more than 100 tribes turn out in full costume to share their heritage the first weekend in June, creating a photo-worthy spectacle.
-Year-round, the city’s Red Earth Art Center displays historical artifacts and contemporary Native American art; highlights include totem poles and an extensive collection of cradle-boards.
+At Oklahoma City’s Red Earth Festival, one of the largest powwows in the world, members of more than 100 tribes turn out in full costume to share their heritage each spring, creating a photo-worthy spectacle.
+Year-round, the city’s Red Earth, Inc. center displays historical artifacts and contemporary Native American art; highlights include totem poles and an extensive collection of cradle-boards.

 South-central Oklahoma is Chickasaw Country.
 Near Sulphur, the Chickasaw Cultural Center, one of the largest tribal cultural centers in the U.S., brings Chickasaw Nation traditions to life through indoor exhibits and films, plus a Native American village with hands-on activities like stickball and demonstrations of blowguns, archery, cooking and other skills.
 In the 320-seat amphitheater, see Chickasaw stomp dance and living history performances.
 The village also features a Council House, two summer houses, two winter houses, a replica mound, a corn crib and stockade fence.